Find more garden information

 The problem is, potatoes tend to take up a lot of space, and hilling and harvesting can be hard, back-straining work.
 For years, we were looking for an easier way to consistently produce a large harvest of potatoes in a compact, easy-to-manage space.

-The solution is a space-efficient, raised-bed system using one of our 3 x 3-ft.
-Grow Beds.
-It's a system we tested and perfected in our trial gardens in Burlington, Vt., One of our horticultural technicians, Sarah Niland, grew potatoes in Grow Beds side by side with conventional in-ground hills.
-She treated the plants exactly the same: planted at the same time, watered at the same time, same soil.
-(If a Grow Bed is too large, consider the Potato Bag, which only takes up 18".)
+The solution we found is a space-efficient, raised-bed system using a 3x3 Grow Bed.
+It's a system we tested and perfected in our trial gardens in Burlington, Vermont.
+One of our horticultural technicians, Sarah Niland, grew potatoes in these black plastic raised beds, side-by-side with conventional in-ground hills.
+She treated the plants exactly the same: planted at the same time, watered at the same time, and used the same soil.
+(If space is an issue, consider the potato grow bag, which only takes up 19".)

 "When it came time to harvest, my co-workers all came out to see the huge potatoes tumble out of the Grow Bed when I unhooked the sides," Sarah said.
 "We were all amazed at how easy it was, compared to conventional digging."

 Sarah found that growing potatoes in a Grow Bed was much easier than growing in the ground and the harvest was bigger!
 In fact, she harvested 53 pounds of Elba potatoes from just one bed.
 Overall she averaged 46 pounds of potatoes per bed.

 Sarah started by loosening the soil underneath the Grow Bed with a garden fork, and then filled the bed with regular garden soil.
 Two days prior to planting, she cut three seed potatoes into pieces with at least two or three eyes each and allowed them to callous over.
 She then planted a total of eight pieces per bed, 4-5" deep and 8" apart in two parallel rows (see photo, at right).
 You only need eight pieces per bed.